The AI-native identity security platform

 Application assignments

-Standard and custom org roles
+Standard and custom admin roles

 Gather Okta credentials

-Each setup method requires you to pass in credentials generated in Okta.
+Configuring the connector requires you to pass in credentials generated in Okta.
 Gather these credentials before you move on.

 API token permissions and ConductorOne capabilities